 Nine parts later, I say as the chef: The longer it takes, the better it tastes.

-I will start guiding you through some standards that influence game creators’ practice from accessing the space where the core to our senses, perception, and meaning-making resides.
-If I succeed in taking you to the outer territories of space, I can conclude this series by showing how you navigate and exert engaging mind forces from a sensor-centered space of the player’s thoughts and feelings.
+I will start guiding you through some standards that influence game creators’ practice from accessing the space where the core of our senses, perception, and meaning-making resides.
+If I succeed in taking you to the outer territories of space, I can conclude this series by showing how you navigate and exert engaging mind forces that trigger the player’s thoughts and feelings.

 If it sounds like a good plan, let’s return to where it all started.